How to use the Pregnancy Due Date Calculator

 - Select the date of the first day of your last menstrual period in the space provided.

-- Select your average cycle length from the dropdown menu.
+- Select your average menstrual cycle length from the dropdown menu.

 - Your due date, the gestational age (age from conception to birth) of your baby, and a trimester timeline will appear in the window next to the calculator.